The war in Ukraine has dramatically altered perceptions of energy security and accelerated many countries’ decarbonisation agenda.

 Cyber risk: growing threats across a vast attack surface

-P&U assets are increasingly recognised as vital to national security.
+P&U assets are increasingly recognized as vital to national security.
 Given the sanctions and other actions taken against Russia, and the support for Ukraine, the threat of retaliation is exceptionally high in the form of hacking, ransomware, and malware.
 This is on top of other nation-state actors, cybercriminals and hacktivists.
-The geographical scale and complexity of P&U organisations mean that attack surfaces are broad, with the risk of putting power plants, generators and wind turbines out of action; remotely disconnecting grids to halt transmission and distribution to customers; and attacks on IoT, devices and electric vehicles, leading to the theft of customer information, billing fraud and disrupted services.
+The geographical scale and complexity of P&U organizations mean that attack surfaces are broad, with the risk of putting power plants, generators and wind turbines out of action; remotely disconnecting grids to halt transmission and distribution to customers; and attacks on IoT, devices and electric vehicles, leading to the theft of customer information, billing fraud and disrupted services.

 Action: To be fully prepared, P&U providers should review their business continuity plans, assess the vulnerabilities along the supply chain, and conduct exercises for recovering after a breach.
 Building a cyber-aware culture will help avoid the prospect of an attack and improve incident reporting.
 And with growing regulatory expectations, formal monitoring and reporting have become a high priority.
 Given the potential for nation-state attacks, the P&U industry as a whole must work with the government to tighten defenses and improve the capability to respond.